PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 08:30:24
+Last updated: 2024-04-05 08:30:57
-Random Quote: Barney: "I'm dating a stripper."Ted: "Yes, I've seen your bus ad." - Ted Mosby
+Random Quote: None will be free until the old ways are gone forever. - Kuiil